Relapse Prevention therapy in Tennessee

 Relapse is not a sign of failure, as it is merely just one part of the complex disease of addiction.
 Countless individuals who have gotten sober have relapsed but have also recovered from that relapse.
 Unfortunately, there are some people who relapse and stay active in their addiction, ultimately leading to a series of negative consequences and potentially even death.

-When participating in a Nashville, Tennessee relapse prevention therapy program, those in recovery can spend time learning about what relapse looks like so that they can begin developing skills effective in both keeping them from relapsing and knowing what to do should a relapse occur.
+When participating in our relapse prevention therapy program, those in recovery can spend time learning about what relapse looks like so that they can begin developing skills effective in both keeping them from relapsing and knowing what to do should a relapse occur.

 Stages of Relapse